-As airlines continue to clamp down on their frequent flier programs, the biggest trend over the past few years has been general travel reward cards that aren’t affiliated with a specific airline.
-The most popular examples are the Capital One Venture and Chase Sapphire Preferred Card.
+As airlines continue to clamp down on their frequent flier programs, there’s been a trend over the past few years toward general travel reward cards that aren’t affiliated with a specific airline.
+The most popular examples are the Capital One Venture and the Chase Sapphire Preferred Card.

 Chase Sapphire® Card